inBeat/inbeat-website/content/top-influencers/tiktok/yoga/united-states/chicago/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In Chicago In 2023
+title: Top 10 Yoga TikTok Influencers In Chicago In 2024
 description: >-
-  Find top yoga TikTok influencers in Chicago in 2023.
-Most popular hashtags: #yoga #fyp #duet #foryoupage.
+  Find top yoga TikTok influencers in Chicago in 2024.
+Most popular hashtags: #yoga #fyp #duet #healing.
 platform: TikTok
 hits: 5
-text_top: Discover the best TikTok profiles on inBeat.
+text_top: See the most popular TikTok profiles on inBeat.
-text_bottom: Our search engine aggregates 5 TikTok influencers like this in Chicago, United States for you to collaborate.
+text_bottom: Our platform has 5 TikTok influencers like this in Chicago, United States for you to contact.
 profiles:
   - username: "yulibooli"
     fullname: >-